apandays/drs-avp-sample-app/README.md

 1) run `yarn` or `npm i`
 2) make sure you install aws-cli on your machine from this guide: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 3) run `aws configure` to connect to aws with your access-key
+4) In Transmit Security Admin Portal - create a new application to get client credentials as specified [here](https://developer.transmitsecurity.com/guides/user/create_new_application/)
-4) In `src/utils/config.ts` file - configure your transmitClientId & transmitClientSecret provided by your application in Transmit-Security portal (for the backend config), and configure your policyStoreId from AWS Verified Permissions.
+5) In `src/utils/config.ts` file (backend config) - configure your `transmitClientId` & `transmitClientSecret` from the previous step, configure your `policyStoreId` from AWS Verified Permissions and the relevant AWS `region`.
-5) In `src/_app.tsx` file, configure your transmit clientId in: `<TSAccountProtectionProvider clientId='YOUR-CLIENT-ID'>`
+6) In `src/_app.tsx` file, configure your transmit clientId in: `<TSAccountProtectionProvider clientId='YOUR-CLIENT-ID'>`
-6) run the development server:
+7) run the development server:

 ```bash
 npm run dev